wildengineer/rest-sample/README.md

 - create an additional person
 - update a person
 - delete a person
+- create, read, update, and delete pets associated with people (remember: person id is required)

 Follow the pattern used by the existing endpoint, using the existing `PersonResource` resource class.